elastic/crawler/README.md

 > [!TIP]
 > `output_sink: console` means results will be printed to your terminal instead of being indexed into Elasticsearch.
-> In the next steps, we'll configure the crawler to index content into Elasticsearch instead:
+In the next steps, we'll configure the crawler to index content into Elasticsearch instead by using `output_sink: elasticsearch`.
-> ```yaml
-> output_sink: elasticsearch
-> output_index: web-crawl-test
-> ```

 #### Step 2: Get your Elasticsearch details